 Who is a veterinary dermatologist

-A veterinary dermatologist is a veterinarian who has been trained, sat an difficult examination and is entitled European Veterinary Specialists in skin disease.
-This also includes ear disease, claws, oral and anogenital mucous membranes, hair coat and subcutaneous tissues.
-It is a large medical speciality with hundreds of known skin diseases, including infectious, parasitical, allergic, auto-immune, ear disease, seborrhoeic diseases, skin tumors and many other.
-Some skin diseases may be inherited or have a genetic background, some may be contagious and yet other are acquired or has an unknown background.
+A veterinary dermatologist is a veterinarian who has been trained, has sat and passed an examination and is entitled European Specialist in Veterinary Dermatology.
+This includes diseases affecting the ears, claws, oral and anogenital mucous membranes, hair coat and subcutaneous tissues.
+It is a large medical specialty with hundreds of known skin diseases, including infectious, parasitical, allergic, autoimmune and endocrine diseases, skin tumors and many others.
+Some skin diseases may be inherited or have a genetic background, some may be contagious and others have an unknown pathogenesis.

 What does “Diplomate” or “Board certified” mean?

-When should you contact a European Specialist in Veterinary Dermatologist?
+When and how a pet owner should contact a European Specialist in Veterinary Dermatologist?

 The most common way to come in contact with a DipECVD is by the primary care veterinarian; he/she will refer the pet because of skin disease.
 Reasons for referral include complex skin disease, specialized diagnostic or therapeutic options or simply to obtain judicious advice for a chronic common skin problem.
 Usually the pet will have a few appointments with the specialist before being referred back to the primary care veterinarian.
 In this way, primary care veterinarians and specialists work together to provide owners and their pets with the best care.